The Role of Genetics in Neurodegenerative Diseases: Insights and Implications

 Personalised Medicine: Tailoring Interventions for Neurodegenerative Disorders

-By taking into account a person’s unique genetic makeup, and environmental exposures, healthcare professionals can develop tailored treatment plans that significantly improve patient outcomes.
+By taking into account a person’s unique genetic makeup, lifestyle factors and environmental exposures, healthcare professionals can develop tailored treatment plans that significantly improve patient outcomes.

 Personalised diagnostics play a crucial role in the early identification of these disorders, while understanding gene-environment interplay helps experts target specific disease-causing pathways.